yiisoft/docs/001-yii-values.md

 When the other principles could conflict, we choose a solution that is more helpful to the community.

-### Simplicity
+### Be Simple

-Solutions should be simple yet elegant:
+Solutions should be simple and expressive:

-- We add complexity where necessary and avoid it otherwise.
+- We use as much complexity as needed and no more.
-- We do not tolerate ugly solutions unless there is no other way.
+- We avoid ugly solutions unless there is no alternative.
-- Less rules are better than more rules.
+- Fewer rules are better than more rules.

-### Explicitness
+### Be Explicit

-We prefer explicit solutions and code.
+We prefer explicit, obvious solutions and code.
+Solutions should clearly express exactly what they do.
 For example:

-- Straightforward solution is better than over-abstracted one.
-That is not an excuse not to abstract though.
+- A straightforward solution is better than an abstract one unless the abstraction is necessary for some other purpose.
+- Loud fails are better than silent fails or masking errors.
-- Typecasting is better than type coercion, type-hinting is better than no type hinting.
+- Explicit casts are better than PHP type juggling, type hints are good, `declare(strict_types=1)` with scalar type hints.
 - No magic unless necessary.
-- Loud fails are preferred to silent fails.

-### Consistency
+### Be consistent

-We try being consistent in everything:
+We try to be consistent:

-- Code style.
+- Code style
+- Naming
-- Naming.
+- Design
-- Design.
+- Structure
-- Structure.
+- Values and goals